Jean-Paul Rodrigue (2017), New York:

 remains one of the principal challenges in global transportation.

+of economic integration are high.
 Increased concern about clandestine transnational actors (drugs,

 illegal immigration, terrorism) has led to a new regime of enhanced